GETTING RID OF TATTOOS AND PERMANENT MAKEUP IN A GENTLE WAY IS FINALLY POSSIBLE

 A tattoo is a mark made by inserting pigments into the skin.
 There are also so-called dirt tattoos caused by accidents.

 When a tattoo is applied, ink is inserted into the skin.
-The ink particle reach an area underneath the upper skin layer (epidermis) at a depth of 0.5mm to 2mm.
+The ink particle reaches an area underneath the upper skin layer (epidermis) at a depth of 0.5mm to 2mm.
 During the healing process, the immune system tries to remove this foreign substance, but since the color pigments are too big to be removed, they are isolated from the surrounding tissue by connective tissue.

 When an accident occurs, dirt particles may insert into the skin and the body reacts in the same way by building a dirt tattoo.